Agricultural-Robotics-Bonn/agrobot-BUP-ST20/README.md

 Look in the ```run_example``` directory for examples of how to run the evaluations after you have tracked the files for our tracker and bytetrack.

+In this directory, currently there is only the standard and random skipping examples, but, the frame drops are similar to skipping just with different hyper-parameters.

 ## The hyper-parameters and the repositories for the different state-of-the-art tracking techniques

 Please note, the code in the public repositories belongs to their owners and we only provide the links to their code.